TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 # OpenRC

-My advice with OpenRC is to interact with it only:
+My OpenRC advice is to interact with it only:

 1. For apps included in your distribution base
 2. For apps that explicitly support it